perakakis/CoVidAffect/README.md

 The database is periodically checked to identify possible duplicate records.
 We consider answers by the same participant with the same notification launch timestamp as duplicates and keep only the first register.

 # Usage Notes
+Columns in each CSV file are delimited by semicolons.
+The responses of multiple choice questions from the initial questionnaire (see Tables 2 and 5) have been encoded using commas to separate the multiple values (e.g. family_ages = ‘12,34,68’).

 To demonstrate potential uses of the data, on the project’s website we display territory maps showing the change of subjective feeling (valence) following the COVID-19 outbreak (Fig. 1).
 This is calculated by first estimating the average difference for each participant (average valence – pre-COVID19 valence recorded in the initial questionnaire) and then averaging across participants.
 The data on the maps can currently be calculated and displayed for any specific date and age range, while more analysis and visualization options will be offered as they become relevant.

 ![Fig1](preprint/Fig1.png)